 The finishing kit is all Ribble's in-house Level kit, including a sensibly wide riser style handlebar to provide a decent amount of control.
 I've also been impressed with how comfortable the Ribble Classic saddle has been, even going as far as completing 20km rides without using cycling shorts without issue.

 The alloy Level seatpost is looking decidedly scruffy after being raised and lowered a few times so be aware that this can happen quite quickly.

-I did not get on well with the grips, at all.
-Superficially they look great and have a pleasant amount of cushioning but after the first ride they began spinning on the bars – something that seems to be difficult to rectify.
-On longer rides the cushioning compresses to the point where it becomes uncomfortable to grip the handlebars and the central bulge forces your hand outwards creating too much pressure on the ulnar nerve area of your palm.
-Thankfully swapping grips is not a big nor expensive job.
+I did not get on well with the grips, at all (NB: these have been improved since the review was first published - the images show the new style).
+Superficially they look great and have a pleasant amount of cushioning but after the first ride they began spinning on the bars - something that seems to be difficult to rectify.

 As this is the Fully Loaded version it comes with a decent aluminium rack and mudguards already fitted.
 The rack is rated to 25 kilos and is really solid and the full mudguards are genuine SKS examples.

 The front mudguard did have a habit of coming loose especially on rougher road surfaces and it did fully go flying one time.
 Fortunately it features safety clips so didn't cause an accident and despite riding over it i could bend it all back and it still functions perfectly.
 It would have been good to see an extended mudflap on the rear guard to really protect the rider.